 How It All Started

-In 2018, Musa Irankunda stood at a crossroads.
-A native of rural Uganda who had witnessed firsthand the transformative power of education, Musa had spent years working as a safari guide, showing travelers the breathtaking beauty of his homeland—the mountain gorillas of Bwindi, the thundering Murchison Falls, the vast savannahs teeming with wildlife.
+In 2018, Devis Tuyisenge stood at a crossroads.
+A native of rural Uganda who had witnessed firsthand the transformative power of education, Devis had spent years working as a safari guide, showing travelers the breathtaking beauty of his homeland—the mountain gorillas of Bwindi, the thundering Murchison Falls, the vast savannahs teeming with wildlife.

 But something troubled him deeply.
 While tourists marveled at Uganda's natural wonders and spent thousands of dollars on their adventures, the communities hosting these experiences—particularly the children—saw little lasting benefit.
 Schools lacked basic supplies.
 Students walked miles for education.
 Healthcare was scarce.